jeetu-purohit/AD-hoc-Projects/vidTube/readme.md

-###this is an unfinished youtube + twitter project that i started but couldn't finish because i lost interest in the midde
+**This is an unfinished YouTube + Twitter project that I started but couldn’t complete because I lost interest midway.**